 Graduate Student Association

 The Graduate Student Association (GSA) of Boston College is a student-run group that organizes programming and advocates for issues of importance to graduate students across the University.
-Additionally, the GSA coordinates the function and activities of the Graduate Students of Color Association, the Graduate Pride Alliance, and the Graduate International Student Association.
+Additionally, the GSA coordinates the funding of the Graduate Students of Color Association, the Graduate Pride Alliance, and the Graduate International Student Association.

 What do I have to do to be considered for a grant?

-You need to be full-time or part-time Boston College graduate student in one of the following schools: the Carroll Graduate School of Management, the Connell Graduate School of Nursing, the Lynch Graduate School of Education, the Graduate School of the Morrissey College of Arts and Sciences, the School of Social Work, or the School of Theology & Ministry.
+You need to be full-time or part-time Boston College graduate student in one of the following schools: the Carroll Graduate School of Management, the Connell Graduate School of Nursing, the Lynch Graduate School of Education and Human Development, the Graduate School of the Morrissey College of Arts and Sciences, the School of Social Work, or the School of Theology & Ministry.

 The GSA recognizes the importance of research and professional development while you are a graduate student.
-With this understanding, we want to help out as many students as possible with the expenses that you incur in the process.
-While we have concluded the grant application cycle for Fall 2020 and Spring 2021, please check back in Fall 2021 for additional opportunities, or email email@example.com.
+With this understanding, we want to help out as many students as possible with the expenses you incur in the process.
+Grant application cycles occur in the fall and the spring semesters.
+Please contact the GSA Director of Finance (email@example.com) for more information.

 What are the restrictions on the GSA Conference, Research and Professional Development Grant Application?